Speaker cables: do they make a difference?

 The inductance of the cable forms a low pass filter with the speaker.
 The higher the inductance or the lower the load impedance, the lower the cut-off frequency of this low pass filter.
 Fortunately, up to 15 or 20 meters the inductance does not cause significant (larger than 0.5 dB) loss.
 Speakers rated at 4 Ohm impedance are more sensitive to inductance than 8 Ohm systems.

 And now here comes the most important parameter of loudspeaker cables: DC resistance .
 The resistance of the wire and the varying impedance of the speaker together form a frequency-dependent attenuator (voltage divider).
 The attenuation has a fixed (DC) component and a frequency-dependent part.
-In a badly designed system (using really thin and long wires), the first can be heard as a volume decrease, the latter can be heard as a change in the tone (apparent bass and middle boost in a two-way loudspeaker).
+In a badly designed system (using really thin and long wires), the first can be heard as a volume decrease, the latter can be heard as a change in the tone (apparent bass and mid-boost in a two-way loudspeaker).

 The main rule of speaker cables is very simple: the lower the speaker impedance (load impedance), the smaller the cable resistance has to be.
 If we allow a maximum of 0.3 dB attenuation, the resistance of the cable can be up to 4% of the speaker's minimum impedance.
 If we allow a maximum of 0.5 dB attenuation by the cable, the resistance of the cable can be up to 6% of the speaker's minimum impedance.
 And for a maximum attenuation of 1 dB, the resistance of the cable can be up to 12% of the speaker's minimum impedance.
+More about wire gauge selection (metric & AWG) can be found here.

 After clarifying the effects of the electrical parameters and the relationship between the electrical parameters and the length and cross-section of the cable, it is now easier to see how a cable with given length or cross-section behaves with a particular load.
 The following options remained: